-How the Iconic Plaid Pattern has Found its Way Throughout History
+The Iconic Plaid Pattern Throughout History

 The checkerboard pattern was originally synonymous with lumberjacks, hunters and true outdoorsmen, but has found its way just about everywhere.